dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * [Ryzen/Threadripper(17h)](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore/17h) (10.13, 10.14, and 10.15)
 * [Bulldozer/Jaguar(15h/16h)](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore/15h_16h) (10.13, 10.14, and 10.15)

+Please note that 3rd gen Threadripper(19h) is unsupported currently.

 **And read this guide more than once before setting up Opencore and make sure you have it setup correctly**

 ## ACPI